Ortho-Games/OrthoGamesFramework/docs/Introduction.md

     - heartbeat: runs once every heartbeat after boot
     - gameTick: runs once every set heartbeats after boot

-- World: a reference to the Stew World that houses all entities on the server and client.

 - Globals: A script required by most scripts to give quick access to other scripts.
 Globals contains the following items in it's table.
-  - Server: a reference to the Server Folder
-  - Client: a reference to the Client Folder
+  - Local: a reference to the Server or Client folder depending on where Globals is required from.
   - Shared: a reference to the Shared Folder
-  - Components: a reference to the server/client Components Folder
-  - Systems: a reference to the server/client Components Folder
   - Packages: a reference to the Package module created by Wally
   - Vendor: a reference to the Vendor folder in Replicated Storage
   - Assets: a reference to the Assets folder in Replicated Storage